APSU - Marks Building, Clarksville, TN 37040

 Can we play sports?
 Can we attend Middle College and return to our zoned school to play sports?

 Middle College does not have athletic programs.
 If a student wishes to continue with his/her participation in a sport or other extra-curricular activity, he/she should not attend Middle College.
-Please note that seniors at Middle College may enroll in the APSU ROTC courses.

 Where do we eat lunch?